jku-vds-lab/pse/README.md

 1. Hinterreiter, Andreas, Christian Steinparz, Moritz Schöfl, Holger Stitz, and Marc Streit.
 2021.
 “ProjectionPathExplorer: Exploring Visual Patterns in Projected Decision-Making Paths.”
 ACM Transactions on Interactive Intelligent Systems.
 Special Issue on "Interactive Visual Analytics for Making Explainable and Accountable Decisions" (To be published): 1-30. https://arxiv.org/abs/2001.08372 .

+## Link to certain dataset cards via URL
+In order to link directly to a subset of dataset cards, one has to specify the dataset ids in the URL.
+The ids can be found in the `dataset.js` file. the ids have to given in the URL after the `datasets/` and separated by the `&` character.
+Here are some examples to clarify this.

+### Showing all dataset cards:
+`.../datasets/all`

+### Showing the cohort analysis data:
+`.../datasets/cohort_analysis`

+### Showing the rubik's cube and chess datasets:
+`.../datasets/rubik&chess`

 ## Start Applicatiion

 ### `npm start`